Goldfish and Water Quality

 Certain types of goldfish food are considered better than others based on how efficiently the fish can digest it.
 The quicker a goldfish can digest its food the more vitamins and nutrients the fish will absorb before the rest is expelled as waste.
 The more completely a goldfish can digest its tasty morsels of food, the less waste you can expect to pollute the water in the fish tank.
 So if you carefully choose good foods for your goldfish you can expect your aquarium water to remain cleaner for longer.
 Do not be afraid to compare food labels while you are in your local pet store buying goldfish food.
 Foods high in carbohydrates are good for goldfish because they are quicker to digest than proteins, although it is a good idea to provide a good amount of veggies in their diet to aid in the digestive process.

-Tetrafin goldfish flakes Wardley goldfish floating pellets Wardley goldfish flakes Goldfish food
+Wardley goldfish floating pellets Wardley goldfish flakes Goldfish food Tetrafin goldfish flakes

 Aquarium Chiller: